siblings, meet rivalry

 They’ve also been known to have screaming fights over which one gets to push the button to start the washing machine.

-4. Anne said,
+4. Anne replied:

 Anna: “Mom, Laura’s looking at me!
 Stop looking at me, Laura!”